Financial Hardship and Inability to Pay

 - Request a payment plan, or reduction in payment amount (if above $35/month)

 - Request a courtroom appearance to ask the court to consider your ability to pay.
-(You may need to schedule this appearance in advance).
+(An appointment is required to appear in court.)
 Click here for court appearance information.

 - File or mail a written explanation of your financial hardship and inability to pay to the court.
 The court will mail you a response to that request.
 Any prior orders in your case requiring payment will remain in effect until the court rules on your request.